sdmp/sdmp.github.io/index2.md

 * `user` : The key fingerprint of the public key of the user.
 * `authority` : Currently only `host` and `publisher` are supported.
-	- A node given `host` permissions by a user is authorized to synchronize messages for a user.
+	- A node given `host` permissions by a user is authorized to synchronize resources for a user.
-	- A node given `publisher` permissions by a user is authorized to create messages on the users behalf (i.e., an application on the users laptop).
+	- A node given `publisher` permissions by a user is authorized to create resources on the users behalf (i.e., an application on the users laptop).

-This message **must** be signed using the user's key.
+This resource **must** be signed by the user.

-Deleting this message indicates that the user no longer trusts that node, therefore messages from this node should **not** be synchronized.
+Deleting this resource indicates that the user no longer trusts that node, therefore resources from this node should **not** be synchronized.

 ### Creating a user